VincentOkech/Apple-Disease-Classification-Model/README.md

 # Apple-Disease-Classification-Model
-Using CNN to classify Aple diseases
+Using CNN to classify Apple diseases